How to Access Unblocked Games at School or Office (No VPN Needed)

 Still, we all need breaks sometimes.
 And as long as you’re not skipping tasks, there’s no harm in playing a quick game.

 Yes, you can.
 Many people think they need a VPN to access blocked content.
 But for games, it’s not always needed.
 There are safe websites that host HTML5 or Flash games that work even on filtered networks.
+Also, VPNs are not always safe or allowed.
+In schools, they may block VPN software too.
+So, the better way is to use trusted websites that provide unblocked games directly.

 How to Access Unblocked Games Without VPN